 Prioritizing Positive Outcomes

-Using a two-stage Delphi method—an iterative process designed to explore a group’s judgements or questions on a given topic—79 front-line staff members from 22 member programs of the National Network of Hospital-based Violence Intervention Program (NNHVIP) were asked to identify and prioritize individual-level outcomes they believe are achieved among their clients by participating in a HVIP.
+Using a two-stage Delphi method—an iterative process designed to explore a group’s judgements or questions on a given topic—79 front-line staff members from 22 member programs of The Health Alliance for Violence Intervention (The HAVI) were asked to identify and prioritize individual-level outcomes they believe are achieved among their clients by participating in a HVIP.

 The identified outcomes highlight a clear focus on resiliency-based assets that support healing.
 To date, much of what we know about HVIP outcomes is focused on criminal justice involvement or preventing re-injury.
 Our study found that mental health and coping, social support, and well-being were important indicators of HVIP success.
 In fact, 17 of the top 25 most highly prioritized outcomes related to psychosocial health.
 This finding is in line with past research led by our team, which found that the majority of young men of color enrolled in CHOP’s VIP program wanted support to access mental health care services following violent injury.